Reveren/RevsPlaceholder/RouteInstall.md

 bundle install
 ```

 During this setup, I'm only going to run `rake db-migrate` only once at the end.
-This will save some time, but will make error debugging a little bit more difficult further down the road if you missed something.
+This will save some time, but will make error debugging a little bit more difficult during this setup.
+I highly recommend running `rake db:migrate` after each instance of running `rails generate` or the shortcut version `rails g`.

 ## Days